-While Kaikoura might not be home to five-star hotels, it does have a collection of boutique lodges, apartments and one international hotel that offers something special for the luxury traveller.
-Find out more about these places to stay in the 8 Best Luxury Accommodations in Kaikoura.
+While Kaikoura might not be home to five-star hotels, it does have a collection of boutique lodges, upscale apartments and unique stays that offers something special for the luxury traveller.
+Find out more about these places to stay in the 15 Best Luxury Accommodations in Kaikoura.

 Kaikoura for Families

 If you’re touring New Zealand with kids, then a stop by Kaikoura is a no-brainer.
 The coastal town boasts some of the most awe-inspiring wildlife encounters that travellers of all ages are bound to appreciate.
 There’s also room to spend some downtime as a family, playing mini-golf or checking out the local museum.
 Either way, you can be rest assured that you’ll have comfortable accommodation to come back to in Kaikoura, with plenty of family accommodation available – just make sure you book in advance if you are travelling in summer!
 For more advice, see The Guide to Kaikoura for Families.